drazdra/UNN/README.md

 But don't get me wrong, neural networks can go beyond just human ideas or words.
 They can process any data elements - sounds, syllables, numbers, images, weather, galaxies, anything.

 Based on this, let's write down what defines any neural network architecture, what *makes* it one:
- - how it represents (stores) these patterns
+ - How it represents (stores) these patterns;
- - how it actually finds/matches these patterns
+ - How it actually finds/matches these patterns;
- - how it processes these patterns (inference, classification, distillation, etc)
+ - How it processes these patterns (inference, classification, distillation, etc.);
- - how it updates these patterns
+ - How it updates these patterns.

-If you go down one abstract level and define how all that should be structured and work, you get a specific neural network architecture.
+If you go down one abstraction level and define how all that should be structured and work, you get a specific neural network architecture.

-If you go down one more abstract level, you implement these structures in a certain form, like in code or with a physical device, and get a specific model/engine pair.
+If you go down one more abstraction level, you implement these structures in a certain form, like in code or with a physical device, and get a specific model/engine pair.

 But at the top level, all of *machine learning is simply creating these patterns*.